Quick Roasted Broccoli with Soy Sauce and Sesame Seeds

 Cut broccoli into pieces about 2 inches long.
 Then cut through stems just to where florets start, and break apart so broccoli is in same-sized pieces.
 (This method of cutting through the stems and then breaking the broccoli apart also eliminates the mess when you cut broccoli and small bits fall off.)

 While broccoli roasts, toast sesame seeds in a dry pan over very high heat for 30-60 seconds.
-When broccoli is done, put it back into plastic bowl, dump in sesame seeds, and toss again.
+When broccoli is done, arrange on serving dish and sprinkle with sesame seeds.
 Serve hot.

 Roasted Brussels Sprouts with Balsamic, Parmesan, and Pine Nuts